 Southwest Chapter is in the heart of the Driftless Area of southwestern Wisconsin.
 The area contains dry hill prairies, river terrace sand and wet prairies, and oak savannas.
 We have many TPE-owned properties that require our care in managing and restoring.
-Our chapter was one of the first chapters formed, and we have a rich history!
+Our chapter was one of the first chapters formed, and we have a long and rich history!

 The Southwest chapter covers Grant, Crawford, Richland, and Iowa Counties in Wisconsin.
 We invite you to join us!

 The Southwest Chapter is so pleased to have formed a working partnership with the students of the UW-Platteville Reclamation Club.
 We have worked side by side on multiple work parties and plan more events and programs in the future.